If you have dry skin, you get deeper wrinkles than your oily-skinned pals. That’s a fact.

 “Sun exposure accounts for 90 percent of wrinkles.
 The way the sun forms a wrinkle is it breaks down the support structures in the endoderm — it’s known as collagen or elastin.
 As these fibres break down we lose support and the skin becomes more easily creased.”

-Then, there are pollution, an unhealthy sugar-rich and veggie-poor diet, smoking, and even our genes.
+Add to that pollution, an unhealthy sugar-rich and veggie-poor diet, smoking, and even your genes.
 They all have a hand in creating wrinkles too.

 Because dry skin may not cause wrinkles, but it surely accentuates them.

-- Use antioxidant serums to prevent wrinkles.
-My fave includes the powerful combo of Vitamins C and E and ferulic acid.
+- Use antioxidant serums to prevent wrinkles: My fave includes the powerful combo of Vitamins C and E and ferulic acid.
+Layered under sunscreen, it boosts your sun protection.
 Check out my fave antioxidant serums here.

-- Use rich, oil-based moisturizer to lock in moisture.
+- Use rich, oil-based moisturizer to lock in moisture: Oils are rich in fatty acids, the building blocks of your skin.
+They strengthen your skin’s protective barrier, keeping moisture into your skin.
 You can check out my favourites here.

-- Wear sunscreen EVERY day.
-UV rays can penetrate through clouds and glass and even get reflected on snow.
+- Wear sunscreen EVERY day: UV rays can penetrate through clouds and glass and even get reflected on snow.
+You’re not safe just because it’s winter or you’re staying indoors.

 The Bottom Line